 The Battles of Atlanta results in the Fall of Atlanta to the Union.
 This effectively drove a stake through the heart of the South.

-George McClellan is nominated as the Democratic candidate for President
+George McClellan was nominated as the Democratic candidate for President

 Confederate raiders, based in Canada, steal $200,000 from banks in the Vermont town of St. Albans.

-Abraham Lincoln is re-elected to a second term winning more than 55 percent of the popular vote.
+Abraham Lincoln was re-elected to a second term, winning more than 55 percent of the popular vote.